 This course provides instruction in the advanced aspects of pronunciation, stress, rhythm, and intonation of spoken American English.
 This course reinforces communication skills in a conversational and academic setting.
 The goal is to expand aural/oral intelligibility and fluency.
 Access to a computer with Internet and sound recording capabilities, and a headphone w/ microphone for recording is required either at home or in the ALC.
-This course meets the needs of advanced students of English as a Second Language.
-Prerequisite: ESL 047 and ESL 048, or by recommendation of professor.
-3 lecture hours per week.
-3 institutional credit hours.
+This course meets the needs of advanced students of English as a Second Language Prerequisite: ESL 047 and ESL 048 or by recommendation of professor.

-ESL 077 Accelerated Beginning Grammar/Writing
+ESL 077 - Accelerated Beginning Grammar/Writing

 This course is an accelerated beginninglevel ESL Level 1 and Level 2 Grammar/Writing course which is part of the second level of a six level English for Academic Purposes (EAP) sequence designed for students whose native language is not English.
-The emphasis of this course is to develop the students' reading/ listening/speaking skills in academic and U.S. cultural contexts.
+The emphasis of this course is to develop the students' reading/listening/speaking skills in academic and U.S. cultural contexts.
 The goal is to help students enhance their language fluency in a more intensive setting.
-Prerequisites: Placement Test and permission of instructor.
+Prerequisites: Placement Test and permission

 Co-requisites: ESL 078 and ESL 079.
 6 lecture hours per week.
-6 institutional credit hours.

-ESL 078 Accelerated Beginning Reading/Listening/Speaking
+ESL 078 - Accelerated Beginning Reading/Listening/Speaking

-This course is an accelerated beginninglevel ESL Level 1 and Level 2 Reading/ Listening/Speaking course which is part of the second level of a six-level English for Academic Purposes (EAP) sequence designed for students whose native language is not English.
-The emphasis of this course is to develop the students' reading/ listening/speaking skills in academic and U.S. cultural contexts.
+This course is an accelerated beginninglevel ESL Level 1 and Level 2 Reading/Listening/Speaking course which is part of the second level of a six-level English for Academic Purposes (EAP) sequence designed for students whose native language is not English.
+The emphasis of this course is to develop the students' reading/listening/speaking skills in academic and U.S. cultural contexts.
 The goal is to help students enhance their language fluency in a more intensive setting.
 Prerequisites: ESL Placement Test and permission of instructor.

 Co-requisites: ESL 077 and ESL 079.
 6 lecture hours per week.
-6 institutional credit hours.

-ESL 079 Beginning Individualized Language Learning
+ESL 079 - Beginning Individualized Language Learning

 This course is a combined Level 1 and Level 2 individualized course, which enhances the students' ability to develop and follow an independent learning plan with faculty assistance utilizing online and available software sources to address their individual language needs and develops the students' ability to apply effective CALL learning strategies to complete their individualized language learning modules.
 The goals are to help students increase their language proficiency in order to succeed at the college level.

 Prerequisites: ESL Placement Test and permission of instructor.
-Co-requisites: ESL 077 and ESL 078.

 1 lecture hour per week.
-1 credit hour.

-ESL 083 Advanced Reading in Business for ESL
+ESL 083 - Advanced Reading in Business for ESL

 This course is paired with and serves as a support course for ESL level six students enrolled in a sheltered section of Business 101.
 The purposes of the course are (1) to give students practice in reading and responding to academic texts in the area of business as presented in expository texts and (2) to help students develop reading skills and strategies they can apply in other academic work.

 Prerequisite: ESL 057 and ESL 058 or ESL Placement Test.

 Co-requisites: BUS 101, ESL 067.
-3 lecture hours per week.
-3 institutional credit hours.

-ESL 084 Advanced Reading in Psychology for ESL
+ESL 084 - Advanced Reading in Psychology for ESL

 This course is paired with and serves as a support course for ESL level six students enrolled in a sheltered section of Psychology 101.
-The purposes of the course are (1) to give students practice in responding to expository texts, fiction and articles in the area of psychology and (2) to help students develop reading skills and strategies they can apply in other academic work.
-Prerequisite: ESL 057 and ESL 058 or ESL Placement Test.
+The purposes of the course are (1) to give students practice in responding to expository texts, fiction and articles in the area of psychology and (2) to help students develop reading skills and strategies they can apply in other academic

+Prerequisite: ESL 057 and ESL 058 or ESL

+Placement Test.

 Co-requisites: PSY 101, ESL 067.

 3 lecture hours per week.
-3 institutional credit hours.
+3 institutional credit hours

-ESL 086 Reading II in Allied Health for ESL
+ESL 086 - Reading II in Allied Health for ESL